 Land uses in the Corridor include Commercial (13.6%), Institutional (10.6%), and Industrial (9.1%).
 They provide for about 23,000 jobs within the Corridor, primarily filled by employees living outside of the area.
-Fewer than 1,000 workers live and work in the Corridor.
+Fewer than 1,000 workers live and work in the Corridor, as shown in Figure 10.
 Commercial uses account for one-third of the employment in the Corridor, with one-sixth of the employment in industrial jobs.
 Employment in the Corridor is projected to increase from about 65,000 to almost 90,000 by 2040.